 Before Mance, Varamyr Sixskins had been a lord of sorts.
 He lived alone in a hall of moss and mud and hewn logs that had once been Haggon’s, attended by his beasts.
 A dozen villages did him homage in bread and salt and cider, offering him fruit from their orchards and vegetables from their gardens.
 His meat he got himself.
 Whenever he desired a woman he sent his shadowcat to stalk her, and whatever girl he’d cast his eye upon would follow meekly to his bed.
 Some came weeping, aye, but still they came.
 Varamyr gave them his seed, took a hank of their hair to remember them by, and sent them back.
 From time to time, some village hero would come with spear in hand to slay the beastling and save a sister or a lover or a daughter.
 Those he killed, but he never harmed the women.

-- A Frozen Heart, a tie-in novel set in the world of Frozen, shows the life that Prince Hans lives in the Southern Isles, where his father, King Westergaard, is a textbook Evil Overlord.
+- A Frozen Heart, a tie-in novel set in the world of Frozen, shows the life that Prince Hans lives in the Southern Isles, where his father, the king, is a textbook Evil Overlord.
 He's an emotionally abusive father who turned almost all of his sons into equally cruel and violent brutes who are loyal only to him, treats his wife with indifference and rules the Southern Isles with an iron fist.
-If Hans were the main character, the story would be about how he's The Hero set to stop his father, the Big Bad.
+If Hans were the main character, the story would be about how he's The Hero set to stop and overthrow his Archnemesis Dad and Big Brother Bullies.
 Sadly, Hans became so desperate to finally be accepted by his father he ended becoming the villain in Anna and Elsa's story.

 Live Action TV